Warning triangle: Russian Federation

-when forced to stop in places where it is prohibited, and where, taking into account the visibility conditions, the vehicle cannot be noticed by other drivers in a timely manner.
+when forced to stop in places where stopping is prohibited, and where, taking into account the visibility conditions, the vehicle cannot be noticed by other drivers in a timely manner.

 This sign is installed at a distance that provides timely warning of danger to other drivers in a specific situation.
-However, this distance must be at least 15 m from the vehicle in populated areas and 30 m outside populated areas.
+However, this distance must be at least 15 meters from the vehicle in populated areas and 30 meters outside populated areas.

-Paragraph 7.3 of the traffic regulations: In the absence or malfunction of an alarm system on a towed mechanical vehicle, an emergency stop sign must be fixed on its rear part.
+Paragraph 7.3 of the traffic regulations: In the absence or malfunction of the hazard lights system on a towed mechanical vehicle, a warning triangle must be fixed on its rear part.

 Australia

 Under the Australian Road Rules, all heavy vehicles (GVM over 12 tonnes) must carry 3 portable warning triangles which comply with AS 3790.

 If the driver stops on a road, or if the load being carried falls onto the road, warning triangles must be used to warn other road users.

 For roads with a speed limit of 80 km/h or more, if the vehicle (or load) cannot be seen for at least 300m in all directions, the warning triangles must be placed: